wagtail/cookiecutter-wagtail-package/README.md

 This creates Github Workflows for:

-- Running tests and linters on pushes and Pull Requests
+- Running tests and linters on pushes and pull requests
 - Running tests nightly against latest Wagtail version
 - Pushing packages to PyPI when GitHub releases are created